mne-tools/mne-python/doc/install/index.rst

   inner/outer skull, and cortical surfaces you also need :doc:`FreeSurfer <freesurfer>`.

-The :ref:`standard_instructions` page has detailed instructions for different operating systems, and there are instructions for :ref:`install-python` if you don't already have it.
+For users unfamiliar with Python, the :ref:`standard_instructions` page has detailed instructions for different operating systems, and there are instructions for :ref:`install-python` if you don't already have it.
 The :ref:`advanced_setup` page has additional tips and tricks for special situations (servers, notebooks, CUDA, installing